Leveraging Communications and Technology for Policymaking

 Careers in communications are undergoing unprecedented transformations.
-Learn about the newest career opportunities in this continuously evolving field and gain a better understanding of how communications, technology, and social media are leveraged, used to spread information, and ultimately influence public policy and politics in Washington, D.C.
+Learn about the newest career opportunities in this continuously evolving field and gain a better understanding of how communications and technology are leveraged, used to spread information, and ultimately influence public policy and politics in Washington, D.C.
 See the 2014 seminar agenda.

 Who Should Attend?